utah-cs4470-sp23/class/assignment2/README.md

 value like `nullptr`, `null`, or `None` on failure.

-The `parse_expression` method should succeed when the tokens in the token list, starting with the token pointed to by the positive variable, form a valid expression, and fail otherwise.
+The `parse_expression` method should succeed when the tokens in the token list, starting with the token pointed to by the position variable, form a valid expression, and fail otherwise.
 On success, the position variable should be updated to point to the first token _after_ the parsed expression.
 On failure, the position variable